Gigaspaces/insightedge-training/Day4/18_JDBCV3/README.md

 6. Run queries using the ops-ui
 7. Run JDBCV3Client see queries, explain plan and results
 8. For 16.2+ run MetaDataExplorer
-9. Follow the instructions in the presentation to connect to power-bi (https://docs.gigaspaces.com/latest/dev-java/16-2-odbc-jdbc-connection-to-tableau-and-power-bi-using-data-gateway.html)
+9. Follow the instructions in the presentation to connect to dbbeaver or powerbi (https://docs.gigaspaces.com/latest/dev-java/16-2-odbc-jdbc-connection-to-tableau-and-power-bi-using-data-gateway.html)